 Rebecca Campbell-Montalvo, PhD

-Prior to joining the University of South Florida in 2024, Dr. Campbell-Montalvo was at the University of Connecticut in the Neag School of Education since 2016, where she served as Assistant Research Professor in her most recent role.
+Before joining USF in 2024, Dr. Campbell-Montalvo served at the University of Connecticut beginning in 2016, most recently as Assistant Research Professor.